 Voice prompts will play menu and sub-menu options to access the desired feature.
 You don't have to wait for the entire prompt to be played.
-Therefore, once you've become familiar with the prompts (consult "User programming menu," below), you can quickly set any frequently used feature.
+Therefore, once you've become familiar with the prompts (consult "User programming menu" on the next page), you can quickly set any frequently used feature.